 EDOF IOLs: smoother vision with cleaner night quality

-Extended depth of focus (EDOF) intraocular lenses don’t split light into separate focal points like a trifocal.
+Extended depth of focus (EDOF) intraocular lenses do not split light into separate focal points like a trifocal.
 Instead, they elongate a single focal point into a continuous “tube” of clear vision.
 The result is smooth distance and intermediate vision (driving, screens, dashboard) with much fewer halos than a trifocal — but typically less near vision, so most patients still wear readers for very small print.

 The main EDOF lenses used in the UK in 2026

-| Lens (manufacturer) | EDOF mechanism | Functional range | Notes |
+| Lens (manufacturer) | EDOF mechanism | Notes |

-| Alcon Vivity | Non-diffractive X-WAVE wavefront-shaping technology | Distance to ~60 cm (arm’s length); some functional near with binocular use | Lowest halo profile in the EDOF category; toric version (Vivity Toric) widely used in UK |
+| Alcon Vivity | Non-diffractive X-WAVE wavefront-shaping technology | Lowest halo profile in the EDOF category; toric version widely used in the UK |

-| Tecnis Symfony OptiBlue (J&J) | Diffractive echelette plus achromatic technology | Distance to ~50 cm; mini-monovision often used to extend near | First-generation EDOF; well-validated long-term data; OptiBlue version reduces violet-light halos |
+| Tecnis Symfony OptiBlue (J&J) | Diffractive echelette plus achromatic technology | First-generation EDOF; well-validated long-term data; OptiBlue reduces violet-light halos |

-| PhysIOL IsoPure (BVI) | Aspheric monofocal-plus / EDOF-lite | Extended distance and a small intermediate boost | Useful when a patient wants almost monofocal night quality with a touch more intermediate range |
+| PhysIOL IsoPure (BVI) | Aspheric monofocal-plus / EDOF-lite | Almost monofocal night quality with a touch more intermediate range |

-| Bausch & Lomb LuxSmart | Continuous EDOF profile, hydrophobic acrylic | Distance to ~60 cm | Less common in the UK but offered at selected London-based providers |
+| Bausch & Lomb LuxSmart | Continuous EDOF profile, hydrophobic acrylic | Less common in the UK but offered at selected London-based providers |

-| Rayner RayOne EMV | Non-diffractive enhanced monofocal-EDOF | Extended distance with mild intermediate boost | UK-manufactured; popular as a low-halo upgrade from a standard monofocal |
+| Rayner RayOne EMV | Non-diffractive enhanced monofocal-EDOF | UK-manufactured; popular as a low-halo upgrade from a standard monofocal |

-What EDOF patients typically experience
+What EDOF patients typically experience:

 - Spectacle independence: ~95% glasses-free for distance and intermediate; ~25–45% glasses-free for near (higher with mini-monovision setup).